 Open to the entire campus community, the center’s massive recreation complex features two pools, basketball courts, an indoor track, dance studios, classrooms, cardio and free-weight facilities and a climbing wall.
 A dedicated esports room with 44 gaming stations and professional-grade equipment for competitive gamers promotes teamwork, communication and leadership skills.
 Outdoor equipment check-out is offered for off-campus hiking, camping and recreation.

 Perhaps the most popular space in the complex is the Kathy ’73 and Stan Walters ’72 Pet Therapy Room, home of the Deborah A. Barnes Pet Therapy Program.
 Tail-wagging canines delight and comfort students who may be missing their pets at home.
 Based on studies about pet therapy, the program can lower heart rate, reduce stress and provide connection for students under pressure.

 “Today’s university students want excellent academics, extracurricular activities that ignite their passion, and health and wellness opportunities that help balance the rigor and demands of their entire experience,” said Steven W. Barnes ’82 at the center’s opening celebration last year.
 Barnes, the Board of Trustees Chairman Emeritus, and his wife Deborah donated $5 million to help build the center.
 “Creating a place where students can find life balance will empower them to succeed,” he added.

 Deepak Chopra Speaks

-On October 16 at 7 p.m., Virtual Family Weekend will feature Dr. Deepak Chopra, world-renowned pioneer in integrative medicine and personal transformation and founder of Chopra Global.
-The virtual event will be moderated by Mike Tirico ’88 host and play-by-play announcer with NBC Sports Group and an alumnus of the Newhouse School of Public Communications.
+On October 16, Virtual Family Weekend featured Dr. Deepak Chopra, world-renowned pioneer in integrative medicine and personal transformation and founder of Chopra Global.
+The virtual event was moderated by Mike Tirico ’88 host and play-by-play announcer with NBC Sports Group and an alumnus of the Newhouse School of Public Communications.